aymenabid-lab/evaluation-AI-Healthcare-competition-TWESD2024/README.md

-# Scoring code for the Smart healthcare competition - TWESD2024
+# Example of Scoring code for the Smart healthcare competition - TWESD2024

 This repository contains the Python evaluation code for the Challenge.